flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 - A rename that does not change the domain portion of the app ID will not be accepted.

+- A rename changing the domain portion of the app ID but the previous app is already verified.

 - A rename that changes the domain portion of the app ID but with no intention to [verify](/docs/for-app-authors/verification) it will not be accepted.